 - Year 4 – Weekly whole class ukulele lessons delivered by Mr James, peripatetic music teacher from Durham Music Service.

 - Year 5 – Weekly whole class brass ensemble lessons delivered by Mr James, peripatetic music teacher from Durham Music Service.

 - Year 6 – Opportunities to apply their musicianship skills to a variety of different musical experiences, including samba drumming.
 Use of Charanga scheme of work.

-Other experiences of music throughout the year usually include: whole school performances at Christmas and end of year; annual singing picnic with infant school; school choir; Big Sing visit; musician visitors and workshops, such as the bands from the annual Durham Brass Festival.
+Other experiences of music throughout the year usually include: whole school performances at Christmas and end of year; annual singing picnic with infant school; school choir; musician visitors and workshops, such as the bands from the annual Durham Brass Festival.

-Partnership work has taken place in previous years e.g. the Royal Festival Hall “Pulling Out The Stops – Renovating the Organ Project”.
-In recent years, this included visits to the Royal Festival Hall with a partner school in London and visits to Harrison & Harrison organ factory in Durham.
+We value opportunities to give pupils additional experiences.
+In previous years the Royal Festival Hall “Pulling Out The Stops – Renovating the Organ Project”, included visits to the Royal Festival Hall with a partner school in London and visits to Harrison & Harrison organ factory in Durham.
 Year 4 ukalele players have taken part in a whole county ukalele performance at the Sage.
 This year we have been chosen to represent Durham Brass Festival in a year of brass, working with professional brass band, “Backchat” and performing in the 2020 brass festival alongside them.

-Opportunities to learn an instrument in small group tuition are available on request and are provided through the Durham Music Service.
+Opportunities to learn an instrument in small group tuition are also available on request and are provided through the Durham Music Service.
 This is a paid service.